KimaniKibuthu/flood-prediction/README.md

 │
 ├── references                   # Data dictionaries, manuals, and all other explanatory materials.
 │
-├── reports                      # Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports                      # Generated analysis
 │   └── figures                  # Generated graphics and figures to be used in reporting.
 │
-├── requirements.txt             # The requirements file for reproducing the analysis environment.
 └── src                          # Source code for use in this project.
     ├── __init__.py              # Makes src a Python module.
     │